ramenhost/ramenhost.github.io/index.md

-I am a mid-level software engineer 👨‍💻 with infosec niche.
-I work on network stack programming, systems programming and cryptography implementations.
+Mid-level software engineer 👨‍💻 passionate about infosec.
+I work on network stack programming, systems programming, cryptography implementations and ocassionally on android and web.